kathangabani-nyu/hyperspectral-road-quality-analysis-NYC/docs/SETUP_INSTRUCTIONS.md

 ### Required Files:

 1. **Hyperspectral data**: Provide your own hyperspectral imagery file
+   - **Note:** This project was developed using NYU TuckMapping dataset, which is classified and restricted to NYU researchers only.
+This repository does not provide access to this dataset.
    - Format: ERDAS Imagine (.pix) or GeoTIFF (.tif)
    - Must contain multiple spectral bands
    - Update the path in `src/advanced_config.py` (HYPERSPECTRAL_PATH)